+MakeBlastDb

 seqs Sequence(s) to create a BLAST database from.
-This can be either an XStringSet or a path to a FASTA file.

-dbtype Either 'prot' for amino acid input, or 'nucl' for nucleotide input.

-dbname Name of the resulting database.
-If not provided, defaults to a random string prefixed by blastdb.

-dbpath Path where database should be created.
-If not provided, defaults to TMPDIR.

-extraArgs Additional arguments to be passed to the query executed on the command line.

-This should be a single character string.

-createDirectory

-Should a directory be created for the database if it doesn't exist?
-If FALSE, the function will throw an error instead of creating a directory.
+This can be either an XStringSet or a path to a FASTA file. dbtype Character; Either 'prot' for amino acid input, 'nucl' for nucleotide input, or an unambiguous abbreviation. dbname Character; Name of the resulting database.
+If not provided, defaults to a random string prefixed by blastdb. dbpath Character; Path where database should be created.
+If not provided, defaults to TMPDIR. extraArgs Character; Additional arguments to be passed to the query executed on the command line.
+This should be a single string. createDirectory Logical; Determines if a directory should be created for the database if it doesn't already exist.
+If FALSE, the function will throw an error instead of creating a directory. verbose Logical; Determines if status messages should be displayed while running.

-verbose Should output be displayed?

-This offers a quick way to create BLAST databases from R. This function essentially wraps the makeblastdb commandline function.
-All arguments supported by makeblastdb are supported in the extraArgs argument.

-MoranI 51
+MakeBlastDb is a barebones wrapper for makeblastdb from the BLAST+ commandline tools.
+It is set up for convenience purposes only and does not add any additional functionality.
+Requires a functioning installation of the BLAST+ commandline tools.